Become part of the MoD Squad!

 MoDLab is always looking for intelligent and motivated research assistants.
 Research assistants in the MoDLab can learn how to conduct psychophysiological research (startle, ERP, imaging), diagnostic interviewing, and complete research in accordance with human subjects protections.
 We also often have research assistant positions through the ABCD Study

-• Post-bacc (note: positions filled for 2023): It is expected that post-bac research assistants commit to the lab or ABCD Study for two years.
+• Post-bacc (note: positions filled for 2024-2025): It is expected that post-bac research assistants commit to the lab or ABCD Study for two years.
 A fellowship stipend with health and dental benefits will be provided.

-• Undergraduate (note: positions filled for 2023): It is expected that undergraduate research assistants commit to the lab for two semesters, work approximately 10 hours per week, and attend the weekly lab meeting.
+• Undergraduate (note: positions fill for 2024): It is expected that undergraduate research assistants commit to the lab for two semesters, work approximately 10 hours per week, and attend the weekly lab meeting.
 Undergraduate students can work in the lab for credit during the semester and apply for funding to work in the lab during the summer (note: we do not accept undergraduate assistants for summer months only, the two semester commitment extends into the academic year)